Skin Peels in London

 How long do the results last?

-This depends on how deep the peel you get is and how well you take care of your skin afterwards.
-With proper skin care i.e. staying out of the sun and keeping your skin hydrated, results can last months and even years in some cases.
+This depends on how deep the peel is and how well you take care of your skin afterwards.
+With proper skin care, i.e. staying out of the sun and keeping your skin hydrated, results can last months and even years in some cases.